valentinfrlch/ha-llmvision/README.md

 ## Usage Examples
 ### Example 1: Announcement for package delivery
-If your camera doesn't support built in announcements for delivery, this is probably the easiest way to get them without running an object detection model.
+If your camera doesn't support built-in delivery announcements, this is likely the easiest way to get them without running an object detection model.

 ```yaml
 service: gpt4vision.image_analyzer